WeeklyMentorBanner

 “By the way, Meri,” Rachel said, “the kind of example you used comparing books to cookie dough is called an analogy.”
 We talked for another ten minutes, then picked out a new book to read.

-After the girls want to bed, Rachel and I talked about the conversation.
+After the girls went to bed, Rachel and I talked about the conversation.
 “The classics just feel different,” she said.
 “The girls could tell, even without knowing the specifics or the labels.”

 I nodded.
 “Classics are great, and even little children want greatness in their life.
 Anything else just plain tastes different.